sayannath/MIRNet-Flutter/README.md

-# mirnet_flutter
+# MIR-Net Flutter

-A new Flutter project.
+A new Flutter where I implemented MIR-Net tflite model in a mobile device.

 ## Getting Started